 Running into an obstacle when updating the htaccess file?
 Or perhaps you accidentally deleted that important file?
 Well, don’t push the panic button just yet.
-Keep scrolling and learn how to create the default WordPress .htaccess file so you can configure some additional settings for your site.
+Keep scrolling and learn how to create the default .htaccess file WordPress so you can configure some additional settings for your site.

 Table of Contents